 That’s it.
 That was the group I needed.

 So this group of just 2 was christened Giginon.
 At our first meeting, she listened to my story and shared hers.
 We laughed and cried and laughed some more.
 I discovered that hope during recovery isn’t a miracle or a gift, just another piece of hard work earned not given.
 Then we continued meeting, both of us recognizing the irony of meeting over a glass of wine and enjoying the rebellion of it.
 Talking about things that help, and things that don’t, whining about the general shittieness of life while reveling in its ephemeral beauty.
 We invited others sometimes, because it was really through others that we found each other, but Giginon worked because it was first just us.

 My anguish receded, as anguish does, and left me thinking about how serendipitous Giginon was.
 It was because I, desperate in my isolation, was in that parking lot at the same time she was.
 It was because she was willing to take on some of my pain to help me move past it.
 And the unlikeliness of it, led to the realization that we all need our own Giginon.

 We all yearn for connection and sense in our world, but don’t always have the means to create either.
 Sometimes life is a long hard slog, but there is incredible joy in it, and sometimes we need a group to help us figure it out.
 A place where our stories are unique, but we still belong, where we can be heard and not judged.
-We all need a compassionate ear and a slap back to reality– sometimes at the very same moment.
-No matter where we start, at one moment we will all need a gut wrenching cry that turns into a gentle laugh.
-A place to be safe in our anguish and in our hope, and a place to find joy in both.
+A place to be safe in our anguish and in our hope, and a place to find light in both.
 So welcome.
 Welcome to Giginon, a group for the rest of us.